Axway/open-banking-docs/content/en/docs/Validation/brazil/brazil-certification.md

 Create a new test plan:

 * To create a new test plan for the open data API, registration/transactional data and services, among other necessary OBB validations;
-* To configure the new test plan, the information will be found in the ACP - (Cloudentity Admin Portal), in Workspace: Openbanking Brasil - Applications.
+* To configure the new test plan, the information will be found in the Cloudentity - (Cloudentity Admin Portal), in Workspace: Openbanking Brasil - Applications.

 View all available test logs: